Port-Net/DS28E18/README.md

 there is support for honeywell preasure sensor MPR series built in. functions are load_MPR_sequencer(), run_MPR_sequencer(), read_MPR_result()

+currently only tested on ESP32 with PSU connected (no strong pullup)

 # License

 This library is free software; you can redistribute it and/or